 Students must be able to converse and write fluently in English.

 Non-EU citizens may need to apply for a student visitor visa.
 For further information visit www.ukba.homeoffice.gov.uk

-You will be provided with basic accommodation and all meals at Schumacher College.
-The accommodation is likely to be in shared yurts with access to indoor bathroom facilities.
+You will be provided with basic accommodation within the Dartington estate and all meals at Schumacher College.
+You will have easy access to washing facilities and laundry.
 Our food is vegetarian, almost completely organic and we grow as much of it as we can ourselves.
 As students at the College, you will be part of the cooking and kitchen clear up teams and you will be expected to clean your own living spaces.

 The fees include tuition, accommodation and food for 6 months and are £6000.
 We have a bursary fund that you will be invited to apply for if you are offered an apprenticeship place.
 The bursaries will be allocated on the basis of both financial need and individual potential.

 Application forms can be downloaded here and should be completed and returned by Friday 28th November.

 On successful completion of the apprenticeship, you will be eligible to apply for other opportunities at Schumacher College and Dartington: